the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 # leanpub-end-insert
 ~~~~~~~

-React's `props` are rarely used in components by themselves; rather, all the information that is contained in the `props` object is used.
+React's `props` are rarely used in components by themselves.
+Rather, all the information that is contained in the `props` object is used.
 By destructuring the `props` object right away in the component's function signature, we can conveniently access all information without dealing with its `props` container.
 The List and Item components can perform the same props destructuring:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~